 If Nascar and Formula 1 are more your scene, seats at the Indy 500 can go for a lot cheaper, especially since the stadium is just one huge outdoor arena.
 Regardless of your sport of choice, Indiana is certainly a tailgater’s paradise.

 Indiana drivers are also fond of quick snacks while driving through its miles of unending cornfields.
-It’s no coincidence then that popcorn was officially made the official state snack as of July 1st of this year!
+It’s no coincidence then that popcorn was officially made the official state snack as of July 1st, 2021!
 Indiana harvests over 94,000 acres of corn for popcorn production each year.

 Finally, where would you be if you didn’t stop at one of Indiana’s signature roadside diners for a quick plate of chicken-fried steak and traditional sugar cream pie?
 Both of these delicacies are staples of the Hoosier diet.